loopandlearn/loopfollowdocs/docs/setup/lf-setup.md

 ## The Toolbar

-The toolbar at the bottom of the screen is now configurable for rapid access to the items of your choice.
+The toolbar (tab bar) at the bottom of the screen is now configurable for rapid access to the items of your choice.
 The items that can be selected are:

 * [Home](#home)
 * [Alarms](#alarms)